wcfrobert/wcfrobert.github.io/_posts/2023-02-07-turkeysyria.md

 tags: thoughts
 ---

-Like the rest of the world, I’ve been reading articles after articles of the 7.8 and 7.5 magnitude earthquakes that struck Turkey and Syria earlier this week.
+Like the rest of the world, I’ve been reading article after article of the 7.8 and 7.5 magnitude earthquakes that struck Turkey and Syria earlier this week.
 Needless to say, I’m pretty emotionally disturbed right now.
 Thousands of photos and videos flooded the internet Monday morning, making this whole tragedy that much more poignant and stomach-churning.

 * A heartbreaking photo of a father, sitting in the ruins of what was once an apartment building.
 He is bundled up in a near fetal position with a thousand-yard stare, holding a hand that's reaching out through some tiny crevice.
-The ashened, lifeless hand belongs to his dead fifteen year old daughter.
+The ashened, lifeless hand belongs to his now dead fifteen year old daughter.

 * A devastating video of a young girl with her sibling; half of their bodies lodged in by concrete and webs of rebar.
 With hair and face coated in dust, they look longingly at the rescuers, with eyes that's seen too much for such young souls, “Get me out of here mister, I’ll do anything for you,” the older child whispers to rescuers.
 “I’ll be your servant,” she adds, as a rescuer replies, “No, no.”

-* An astonishing article detailing the miraculous survival of a newborn girl, rescued with her umbilical cords still attached to her now dead mother.
+* An astonishing article detailing the miraculous survival of a newborn girl, rescued with her umbilical cords still attached to her dead mother.
 In what had to be the most extreme end of human suffering, the mother gave birth while trapped underneath a collapsed building.
 I pray that the mother may rest peacefully knowing her baby is alive and well, that the rescuer found her baby in time.

 One death is a tragedy.
 A thousand death becomes a statistic.
 While these stories are gut-wrenching, they serve as a helpful reminder that the casualty figures we see on headlines are <u>not just</u> numbers; they're the conglomeration of these heartbreaking stories multiplied 20,000+ times.